How it Works:

 1. Choose the length of your visit.
 (2hr, 3hr & 4hr options)

-OR select a full program:
+Or for younger kids you can select a full program:

-- 3 hr Farmyard Fun Play Day (no workshop choices available – full 3 hr trip)
+• 3 hr Farmyard Fun Play Day (no workshop choices available – full 3 hr trip)

 The Fiber Farm